Skip to main content

 Troubleshooting

 A simple means to troubleshoot flow export would be to grab a packet capture on the uplink port and filtering in Wireshark for the UDP ports for ETA and NetFlow.
-This can be done by going to Network-wide > Packet capture, select the switch in question, populate the uplink port, and select download for Wireshark.
+This can be done by going to Network-wide > Packet capture (intelligent capture), select the switch in question, populate the uplink port, and select download for Wireshark.
 A 60 second capture should be sufficient in capturing some flow traffic if there are more than a few active clients behind the switch.

 Example: